chaps-io/access-granted/README.md

 # AccessGranted [![Build Status](https://travis-ci.org/pokonski/access-granted.png?branch=master)](https://travis-ci.org/pokonski/access-granted) [![Code Climate](https://codeclimate.com/github/pokonski/access-granted.png)](https://codeclimate.com/github/pokonski/access-granted)

 Multi-role and whitelist based authorization gem for Rails.
-Solves two major issues with CanCan:
+And it's lightweight (~300 lines of code)!

+# Summary

+AccessGranted is meant as replacement for CanCan to solve three major problems:

 1. built-in support for roles

   Easy to read acess policy code where permissions are cleanly grouped into roles which may or may not apply to a user.
   Additionally permissions are forced to be unique in the scope a role greatly simplifying the permission resolving and extremely reducing the code-base.